Skip to main content

 • Staffing and operational efficiency

-• Unless extended by Congressional reauthorization, the pilot program shall sunset 6 years after initial funding, allowing 1 year for wrap up and transition.
+Unless extended by Congressional reauthorization, the pilot program shall sunset six years after initial funding is appropriated, allowing one year for orderly program wrap up and participant transition.
+All data collected during the program shall be transmitted to Congress and used to determine the feasibility of Phase Two implementation in additional regions of the country.

 • "Secretary" means the Secretary of Health and Human Services.